researchsetup/researchsetup.github.io/researchmodel.md

 Often, it can feel like there is a race to be the first to publish before every other research group.
 This makes the entire research enterprise feel like a competition, and a [zero sum](https://en.m.wikipedia.org/wiki/Zero-sum_game) game.
 You could also argue that a _currently_ hot area is where there will be impact, but the model suggests that it is not the _only_ case.

 It is easy to extend our model to take into account other researchers working on the same problem.
-We can assume that every term ($Hypothesis$, $Assumption$, $Outcome$) are all fixed between you and the other researchers, in which case the only term to focus on is your ability to acquire the necessary $Evidence$:
+We can assume that every term ($Hypothesis$, $Assumption$, $Outcome$) are all fixed between you and the "competing" researchers.
+Thus the only term to focus on is your ability to acquire the necessary $Evidence$:

 $$\begin{align}
 P(Evidence) =& P(Evidence | You, Others)\\